Mar2200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that convert a number from base 10 to base 16.
+a script that encode and decode text using the rot13 encryption